CaseyAMeakin/WebScraping/README.md

 # WebScraping

-Webscraping routines for Rotten Tomatoes (RT) and Internet Movie Query Engine (MRQE).
+Webscraping routines for Rotten Tomatoes (RT) and Movie Review Query Engine (MRQE).
 These python routines depend on Beautiful Soup (bs4) and natural language toolkit (nltk).

 Some wrapper code has been written to do SQL queries on a database to facilitate storing the scraped data.
 Currently wrapped around SQLite3.